dz1dz1on/gelator-homework/task1.md

 #### Tools for manual tests:

-- Saving file as txt -> Visual Studio Code (we have lines with numbers) + finder with case sensitivity switch
+- Saving file as txt -> open in Visual Studio Code (we have lines with numbers) + finder with case sensitivity switch

 #### Possible automatization optimizations: